cloud-gov/cg-site/_docs/management/leveraging-authentication.md

 ## Managing UAA access

-If you (or a user of your app) ever need to modify or revoke the permissions of third-party applications that you've granted access through the cloud.gov UAA, visit [https://login.fr.cloud.gov/profile](https://login.fr.cloud.gov/profile).
+If you (or a user of your app) ever need to modify or revoke the permissions of third-party applications that you've granted access through the Cloud.gov UAA, visit [https://login.fr.cloud.gov/profile](https://login.fr.cloud.gov/profile).

 ## Using a development UAA server